Azure/cortana-intelligence-personalization-data-science-playbook/Personalized_Offers_from_Classifiers_Use_Case.md

 Binary classifiers assign one of two possible labels to a given data point based on the values of relevant features.
 Multiclass classifiers extend this concept, creating a model that assigns one of 3+ labels for each data point.
 In this use case, we use a multiclass classifier to assign a label indicating which of the possible offers should be displayed (because that offer is deemed most likely to result in a clickthrough event).

 Major advantages of classifiers over alternatives like hybrid recommendation models include their potentially faster speed, lower resource requirements, and improved explainability.
 However, classifiers are challenged by the introduction of new classes and very large numbers of classes.
-(Hybrid recommendation models may be preferable in these cases: se the following example use case.)
+(Hybrid recommendation models may be preferable in these cases: see the following example use case.)

 <a name="types"></a>
 ### Model Types